-Baptism is a covenant relationship (a contract) between God and us.
-Since Lutherans baptize infants, many of us were baptized when we were very young and our parents and the congregation entered the covenant agreement for us.
+Baptism is a covenant relationship (sort of like a contract) between God and us.
+Since most of us were baptized when we were very young, our parents and the congregation entered the covenant agreement for us.
 That means our parents and the congregation made promises to God on our behalf.
 Specifically, they promised to bring us to church, teach us the Lord's Prayer, the Creed, the Ten Commandments, the Bible, and provide for our instruction in the Christian faith.

 Therefore, confirmation classes are a time when the church helps parents fulfill the promises they made to God when their child was baptized.
-During the course of confirmation students will be taught the Lord's Prayer, the Apostles' Creed, the Ten Commandments, the Bible and other areas of Christian faith.
+During the course of confirmation, students will be taught the things we promised to teach them.
 The purpose of confirmation classes is to help students (confirmands) grow in their own personal faith, gain a basic understanding of what it means to be a Lutheran Christian, and shore up their faith foundation so that they are prepared to live as a disciple of Jesus Christ.

 Confirmation, aka Affirmation of Baptism, is the time when the confirmand will accept responsibility for the promises to God parents made when they were baptized and become an “adult member” of the church.